 (I’m not counting my friend Rekha’s amazing soap & oils here, as that’s not really something I could make myself… but they do deserve a place in this article!)

 You can never go wrong with something made with love.
 Or with chickens, but we’ll get to that later.

 So many appliances “normal” people have running on “normal” (mains) electricity, we can run on solar.

 For someone who enjoys cooking, baking, or just wants to dry her own fruits & veggies: get a solar oven!
-You can usually buy a hand made one locally, make one yourself, or for a REALLY good friend you could get that All-American Sun Oven I’ve been drooling over for ages.
+You can usually buy a hand made one locally, make one yourself, or for a REALLY good friend you could get one of those sun ovens I’ve been drooling over for ages.

 When it comes to solar lights, you can go for something practical (like this model we’ve got to illuminate the outside stairs), but hey, it’s a gift – so go for something pretty!

 - A garland to decorate the trees with.
 We hang one in our olive trees most years and the result is enchanting at night!
 We do take it off in autumn, as it’s not too practical with the olive harvest and stormy weather.